mbirabhadra/ColorRecHelper/README.md

 **Trick to make tints of color**
-#Convert RGB to HSV and play with Value/Brightness(V field)
+#Access as HSV and play with Value/Brightness(V field)
-#Back convert HSV to RGB.
+#Use the final result as required.